'You start imagining everything you could lose': Woman not done fighting Transource project

 The Southwest Power Pool awarded Transource, a partnership between Ohio-based AEP and Evergy, the bid to construct the electric transmission line in October 2020 to address deficiencies in the electric grid and improve consumer access to low-cost power, according to Transource’s news release.

-Called the Sooner-Wekiwa Project, it includes building 76 miles of 345-kilovolt electric transmission line from Oklahoma Gas & Electric Co.’s Sooner Substation in Noble County to American Electric Power-Public Service Company of Oklahoma’s Wekiwa Substation on the east side of 209th West Avenue about half a mile north of U.S. 412.
+The company in July announced the Sooner-Wekiwa Project — 76 miles of 345-kilovolt electric transmission line from Oklahoma Gas & Electric Co.’s Sooner Substation in Noble County to American Electric Power-Public Service Company of Oklahoma’s Wekiwa Substation on the east side of 209th West Avenue about half a mile north of U.S. 412 near Sand Springs.

 OG&E and AEP-PSO will upgrade their respective substations to integrate the facilities into the grid.